-The PagerDuty Events API, which is used for triggering, acknowledging, and resolving incidents, requires that your system be able to make outbound connections to events.pagerduty.com on TCP ports 80 or 443, depending on whether you would like to send events to PagerDuty via HTTP or HTTPS.
-Most integrations use HTTPS (TCP port 443).
+The PagerDuty Events APIs, which are used for triggering, acknowledging, and resolving incidents, requires that your system be able to make outbound connections to events.pagerduty.com on TCP port 443 (for HTTPS).

 events.pagerduty.com resolves to multiple IPs, which you can find by querying the A records using

 $ dig a +short events.pagerduty.com events.gslb.pagerduty.com.
 220.127.116.11 18.104.22.168 22.214.171.124

 In this example, you see that the Events API is accessible at the IPs 126.96.36.199, 188.8.131.52, and 184.108.40.206.